lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ## 2. Add the Kinesis Resources to the CloudFormation Template

+During this step, you will create an S3 analytics bucket resource, as well as a Kinesis Firehose Delivery Stream that will deliver events to it.
+You'll also need to configure an IAM role that gives the Kinesis Delivery Stream permission to deliver events to the S3 analytics bucket.

 <details>
 <summary><strong>Edit the CloudFormation template (expand for details)</strong></summary><p>

-### 1. Open the CloudFormation template you downloaded in the previous step in an editor.
+1. Open the CloudFormation template you downloaded in the previous step in an editor.
-### 2. At the bottom of the **Resources** section, directly above the **Outputs** section, add the resource for the analytics S3 bucket that will receive messages delivered by the Kinesis Delivery Stream:
+2. At the bottom of the **Resources** section, directly above the **Outputs** section, add the resource for the analytics S3 bucket that will receive messages delivered by the Kinesis Delivery Stream:

 <details>
 <summary><strong>AnalyticsBucket Resource (expand for code)</strong></summary>